-Failure to keep up with your obligations to HMRC, including corporation tax, will initially see you hit with penalty charges thereby increasing the amount you owe and exacerbating the issue.
+Failure to keep up with your obligations to HMRC, including corporation tax, will initially see you hit with financial penalties thereby increasing the amount you owe and exacerbating the issue.
 Charges will be levied from the moment your payment is late and interest will begin to accrue so it is vital you adhere to your payment deadline if you are in a position to do so.
 Continued late payment will see further action taking place through distraint, the issuing of a statutory demand, or even a winding up petition.

 If you are either unable to pay your corporation tax bill or believe you will have no choice but to pay it late, communication with HMRC is key.
 The sooner you contact HMRC and make them aware of your situation the more options will be open to you and the less likely you are to face penalties or court action.

 If the deadline for paying your corporation tax has already passed and HMRC are threatening to commence a winding up procedure or further court action, you need to act quickly to save your business.
 You can prevent the WUP turning into a Winding Up Order by disputing the amount HMRC claim you owe in corporation tax, or else prove that you are able to afford to pay back the money you owe and arrange for payment to be made.

-If this is not possible, the other alternative to place your company into a formal insolvency procedure such as company administration or a CVA.
+If this is not possible, the other alternative to place your company into a formal insolvency procedure such as company administration or a Company Voluntary Arrangement (CVA).
 An administration process would temporarily halt legal action while the corporation tax debt is dealt with, while a CVA gives the company an opportunity to restructure and reduce existing liabilities by entering into negotiations with its creditors.
 Neither of these processes can be done without the help and guidance of a licensed insolvency practitioner who will not only be able to facilitate the procedure but also ascertain the best way for your company to deal with its current levels of distress.

-Real Business Rescue’s nationwide team of licensed insolvency practitioners can look at various options for your company when it comes to dealing with a corporation tax bill it simply cannot afford to pay, whether that be entering into a payment plan with HMRC or closure options such as liquidation.
-Call our experts today on 0800 644 6080 to arrange a free no-obligation consultation.
+Real Business Rescue’s nationwide team of licensed insolvency practitioners can look at various options for your company when it comes to dealing with a corporation tax bill it simply cannot afford to pay, whether that be entering into a payment plan or closure options such as liquidation.
+Call our experts today to arrange a free no-obligation consultation.